-Why Do People Celebrate Quinceañeras?
+Why Do People Celebrate Quinceañeras?by admin

 The quinceañera celebration is a once-in-a-lifetime event for young Hispanic girls that symbolizes their transition from childhood to becoming an adult.
 For cultures that celebrate quinceañeras, a girl’s 15th birthday marks one of the most lavish celebration of their lives – right alongside with their wedding.